DevEzro/my-tests/README.md

       - run: echo "David"
       - run: echo "Closing"
 ```

+### - PYTEST
+- A main.py class and a test_main.py class with operations
+- The test_main.py class tests some integers as parameters for the test, where one of them will cause an error during the test
+- Serves as a test to understand how pytest works

 ### - PYTEST_API
 - Python file with instructions to test the API at the URL todo.pixegami.io
 - Integrated Pytest for running tests